ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 Use the HCX web UI snap-in portal or the vSphere web client contextual extension menus to initiate a cross cloud vMotion.
 In either case, the same migration wizard comes up.
 For the contextual menus, only a single VM is selected for migration operations.
 For the portal, multiple VMs can be selected.

-Reverse migrating VMs is only possible from the web UI portal that uses the **Reverse migration** check box in the HCX Migration wizard.
+Reverse migrating VMs is only possible from the web UI portal that uses the **Reverse migration** checkbox in the HCX Migration wizard.

 ## vMotion
 {: #hcxclient-migrations-vmotion}